MicrosoftDocs/dynamics365smb-docs/business-central/finance-collect-payments-with-sepa-direct-debit.md

       The related direct-debit collection is closed.

- You can now proceed to post receipts of payment for the involved sales or service invoices.
+ You can now proceed to post receipts of payment for the involved sales invoices.
 You can do this as you typically post payment receipts, such as on the **Payment Registration** page, or you can post the related payment receipts directly from the **Direct Debit Collect.
 Entries** page.
 For more information, see [Post SEPA Direct Debit Payment Receipts](finance-how-to-post-sepa-direct-debit-payment-receipts.md).

 ## Posting SEPA Direct Debit Payment Receipts
- When a direct debit collection is successfully processed by your bank, you can proceed to post receipt of the payment for the involved sales or service invoices.
+ When a direct debit collection is successfully processed by your bank, you can proceed to post receipt of the payment for the involved sales invoices.
 For more information, see [Create SEPA Direct Debit Collection Entries and Export to a Bank File](finance-collect-payments-with-sepa-direct-debit.md#creating-sepa-direct-debit-collection-entries-and-export-to-a-bank-file).

  You can post the payment receipt directly from the **Direct Debit Collections** page or the **Direct Debit Collect.
 Entries** page.
 Alternatively, you can relay the work to another user by preparing the related journal lines.